|

 application computers.
 They were hit with a big law suit early

-because it alleges the local firm " pirated" the designs.
+board because it alleges the local firm " pirated"

-is dismissing the claim as " ridiculous."
-San Diego-based
+Inc., is dismissing the claim as " ridiculous."
+San

-Electronics Solutions has petitioned San Diego Superior Court
+Diego-based Electronics Solutions has petitioned San Diego Superior

 from developing and selling the "backplane" a printed-circuit